Black teen’s family laments sentence given to white officer

 Van Dyke's relatives tried to defend and humanize him, saying he's a good father and not racist.

-His wife said her biggest fear was that somebody would kill her husband in prison "for something he did as a police officer, something he was trained to do."
+His wife, Tiffany, said her biggest fear was that somebody would kill her husband in prison "for something he did as a police officer, something he was trained to do."

 She looked up over her shoulder and addressed the judge directly: "His life is over.
 Please, please.
 He has paid the price already ...
 I beg for the least amount of time."